elizabethdaly/simulating-data/README.md

-# Simulation of a dataset using Python
+# Simulation of a dataset using Python: Eyesight
 ## Elizabeth Daly

 ### HDip Data Analytics 2019 Programming for Data Analysis Project